-Chapter 40.
+Chapter 39.
 Spring Cloud LoadBalancer

 Spring Cloud provides its own client-side load-balancer abstraction and implementation.
-For the load-balancing mechanism, ReactiveLoadBalancer interface has been added and a Round-Robin-based and Random implementations have been provided for it.
+For the load-balancing mechanism, ReactiveLoadBalancer interface has been added and a Round-Robin-based implementation has been provided for it.
 In order to get instances to select from reactive ServiceInstanceListSupplier is used.
 Currently we support a service-discovery-based implementation of ServiceInstanceListSupplier that retrieves available instances from Service Discovery using a Discovery Client available in the classpath.